Recruitment and vetting policy

 This policy sets out recruitment and vetting requirements for being an adult volunteer.
 The recruitment and vetting procedures also set out the recruitment process for volunteers.

-This policy applies to adults who want to join Girlguiding, either as a member or non-member (known as ‘enquirers’); existing adult volunteers and anyone who is responsible for delivering the recruitment and induction process.
+This policy applies to adults who want to join Girlguiding (known as ‘enquirers’), either as a member or recognised volunteer existing adult members or recognised volunteers and anyone who is responsible for delivering the recruitment and induction process.

 What are the main principles of this policy?